 Through these cross-departmental minors, students embark on an ambitious, meaningful learning experience that complements their work in their majors and in the University Curriculum.
 Students hone critical intellectual skills by evaluating facets of human culture and the natural world from various viewpoints and integrating these insights to form new knowledge and understanding.

 Click here to learn more about Interdisciplinary Minors.

-The College of Arts and Sciences offers independent majors for self-motivated students whose interests are not adequately met by an existing major.
-A student may design a unique major program to suit his or her individual academic and professional goals.
-Since independent majors are typically interdisciplinary, students work with faculty advisers from various departments to design their major and plan their course of study as well as to seek out and develop opportunities for experiential learning.
+The College of Arts and Sciences offers self-motivated students whose interests are not adequately met by an existing major or minor the opportunity to design a unique major or minor to fit their personal, academic, and professional goals.
+Since independent majors and minors are typically interdisciplinary, students work with faculty advisers from various departments to design their major or minor, plan their course of study, and to seek out and develop opportunities for experiential learning.

 Because the program is student-designed, the responsibility for planning such a program rests with the student.
 A proposal for an independent major or minor must contain suitable justification, a coherent curricular plan and an appropriate title.
 The proposal must follow the guidelines accessible via the links below, and be submitted to the Director of the Collaborative for Interdisciplinary/Integrative Studies for approval.

 Independent Major and Independent Minor proposals will be accepted before March 1 for review in the spring semester, and before October 15 for review in the fall semester.